 The ICAM Phenomenon

-Since its inception in 2002, ICAM has grown from 9 founding branches in the United States to 72 branches worldwide as of January 2013, and led to new funding from the National Science Foundation, European Union, and private foundations.
+Since its inception in 2002, ICAM has grown from 9 founding branches in the United States to more than 75 branches worldwide as of March 2020, and led to new funding from the National Science Foundation, European Union, and private foundations.
 In addition, we have adaptive and rapid response to new opportunities made possible by a central fund commitment from our branches.
 The attractiveness of ICAM stems from the participation of leading international scientists and institutions in a rapidly decided and adaptive mix of cutting edge workshops, schools, junior and senior scientist fellowships, exchange awards and travel awards for young scientists, and novel science outreach projects in the areas of correlated electronic materials, soft condensed matter, biological matter and emerging materials in energy.
 The document Benefits of ICAM Membership summarizes what a branch gains by joining.

 How to join ICAM: